Seawater greenhouse: The Seawater Greenhouse Ltd

 The fourth project is the commercial installation in Port Augusta, Australia, installed in 2010.
 It is currently a 20 hectare seawater greenhouse owned and run by Sundrop Farms which has developed it further.

-The fifth design was constructed in 2017 in Berbera, Somalia.
+The fifth design was constructed in 2017 in Berbera, Somaliland.
 The design was researched to be simplified and inexpensive with advanced greenhouse modeling techniques.
 This design includes a shading system which retains core evaporative cooling elements.

 Sahara Forest Project

 The Sahara Forest Project (SFP) combines the seawater greenhouse technology and concentrated solar power and constructed pilot projects in Jordan and Qatar.
 The seawater greenhouse evaporates 50 m3 of seawater and harvests 5 m3 of fresh water per hectare per day.
-The solar power production capacity through PV panels produces 39 KW on the 3 hectares area with 1350 m2 growing area.
-The greenhouses are 15 degrees cooler than the outside temperatures which enables the production up to 130,000 kg vegetables produced per year and up to 20,000 liters of fresh water production per day.
+The solar power production capacity through PV panels produces 39 kW on the 3 hectares area with 1350 m2 growing area.
+The greenhouses are 15 degrees cooler than the outside temperatures which enables the production up to 130,000 of kg of vegetables per year and up to 20,000 liters of fresh water per day.
 Additionally, the project includes revegetation by soil reclamation of nitrogen-fixing and salt-removing desert plants by repurposed waste products from agriculture and saltwater evaporation.